 For some, overclocking is an end in itself – these are the people who will happily spend hours on end trying to eke as much performance as possible out of a given chip.
 They’re never happier than when they’re standing next to an open case, pouring liquid nitrogen onto a CPU.
 And who are we to say that this is a waste of time?
-Time you enjoy wasting is not wasted!
+The time you enjoy wasting is not wasted!

 The rest of us might want to see a marked improvement in performance in return for our efforts.
-Whether we see it will depend on what we’re overclocking, and what kinds of program we’re using.
+Whether we see it will depend on what we’re overclocking, and what kinds of programs we’re using.

 Video-editing software does a lot of number-crunching, and therefore tends to be reliant on the CPU.
 Overclocking for particular games might also be worthwhile.
-Certain sorts of strategy game, with lots of units onscreen and lots of pathfinding AI at work, may also benefit significantly from a few extra cycles.
+Certain sorts of strategy games, with lots of units onscreen and lots of pathfinding AI at work, may also benefit significantly from a few extra cycles.
 If your PC slows to a crawl between turns in a 4X game, then you might consider overclocking.